meejah/shwim/README.rst

 guest can type, run commands, etc. so only do this with humans you would hand your local keyboard over to.

+The Host may pass ``--read-only`` to ignore input from the Guest.

 Slightly Longer Explanation
 ---------------------------

-Once thetwo things happen (i.e. “shwim” on the host and “shwim ” on the guest), there is a secure tunnel between both computers.
+Once the two things happen (i.e. “shwim” on the host and “shwim ” on the guest), there is a secure tunnel between both computers.
 The host will decide a random port and run ``tty-share`` as a server; the guest will run ``tty-share`` as a client.

 On both computers, ``tty-share`` will be running as a subprocess with correct options to do networking via Magic Wormhole only.
 All raw-mode